You are physically there.

 Start fixing this today

-The cost of missing these systems isn’t theoretical—it’s devastating.
+The cost of missing these systems is not just lost productivity.

 Each time, I quit before it had a chance to work.